-Curveball consists of three stages: (a) fitting growth models to monoculture growth curve data, (b) fitting competition models to mixed culture growth curve data and using the estimated growth and competition parameters to predict relative growth in a mixed culture, and (c) inferring relative fitness from the predicted relative growth.
-The following experimental setting was used to test this approach.Figure 2
+Curveball consists of three stages: (a) fitting growth models to monoculture growth curve data, (b) fitting competition models to mixed culture growth curve data, and (c) predict relative growth in a mixed culture using the estimated growth and competition parameters to.
+The predicted relative growth can be used to estimate, for example, relative fitness and population composition.
+Throughout the manuscript, markers represent experimental data, solid lines represent results of model fitting, and dashed lines represent model predictions.

-Materials and Methods
+To test this approach, we performed growth curve and competition experiments with two different sets of E. coli strains marked with fluorescent proteins.
+In experiments A and B we grew DH5α-GFP and TG1-RFP in mono- and mixed culture; in experiment C we grew JM109-GFP and MG1655-Δfnr-RFP (see Figure 2A-C, respectively).
+In each experiment, 32 replicate monocultures of the GFP strain, 30 replicate monocultures of the RFP strain alone, and 32 replicate mixed cultures containing the GFP and RFP strains together, were grown in a 96-well plate, under the same experimental conditions.
+The optical density of each culture was measured every 15 minutes using an automatic plate reader for at least 7 hours.
+Samples were collected from the mixed cultures every hour for the first 7-8 hours, and the relative frequencies of the two strains were measured using flow cytometry.
+See Materials and Methods for more details.

 a.
-Monoculture growth
+Estimate growth parameters

-In each experiment, two Escherichia coli strains, each labeled with a green or red fluorescent protein (GFP or RFP), were propagated in a monoculture and in a mixed culture, and the cell density was measured for each strain for at least 7 hours (Figure 2).

 Growth model

-The Baranyi-Roberts model11 is used to model growth composed of several phases: lag phase, exponential phase, deceleration phase, and stationary phase1.
-The model assumes that growth rate accelerates as cells adjust to new growth conditions, then decelerates as resources become scarce, and finally halts when resources are depleted12.
-The model is described by the following ordinary differential equation [see eqs.
-1c, 3a, and 5a in11]:
+The Baranyi-Roberts model11 can be used to model growth composed of several phases: lag phase, exponential phase, deceleration phase, and stationary phase1.
+The model implicitly assumes that growth accelerates as cells adjust to new growth conditions, then decelerates as resources become scarce, and finally halts when resources are depleted12.
+The model is described by the following ordinary differential equation (see eqs.
+1c, 3a, and 5a in11; for a derivation of eq.
+1 and further details, see Supporting Text 1):